-One of the world’s finest adventure-cruise ships, The True North offers the ultimate in comfort and uninterrupted vistas as it plies the remote waters off northern Australia’s dramatic Kimberley region.
+One of the world’s finest adventure-cruise ships, The True North offers the ultimate in comfort and uninterrupted vistas as it plies the dramatic coastline of Australia.

 True North Adventure Cruises are adventure-orientated, and wholly focussed on creating authentic and uncontrived luxury journeys.
 Unlike other cruise ships, The True North, is not equipped with a swimming pool or casino, in fact the spirit of the True North Adventure Cruises centres on getting the guests off the ship, and out exploring the different parts of the country.
 As True North Adventure Cruises say themselves, the ship is an ‘adventure platform’ from which guests can go on land expeditions.

 The True North is a 50-metre long Australian designed, built, owned and operated luxury vessel, described by some as a ‘floating boutique hotel’.
 While The True North focus is authentic experience, this is not to say the quality of the accommodation has been sacrificed, in fact, quite the opposite.
 All cabins feature stylish décor, en-suite facilities, in-house entertainment and satellite telephones, and the talented chefs aboard the ship ensure the highest quality dining throughout the journey.